-Choosing for a digital textile printing solution nowadays means having to choose from a large number of printer manufacturers and ink suppliers.
+Choosing a digital textile printing solution nowadays means having to choose from a large number of printer manufacturers and ink suppliers.
 By nature, one of the first characteristics buyers pay attention to is the price of the machine or the ink.
-Sadly, buyers often only take these price tags into account when they select a machine or an ink, and they forget to look at all the other costs that come with running the machine in a way that accommodates their production volumes.
-This so called “Total Cost of Ownership” (TCO) is the real thing that matters and that should determine a decision what to buy.
+Sadly, buyers often only take these price tags into account when they select a machine or ink, and they forget to look at all the other costs that come with running the machine in a way that accommodates their production volumes.
+This so-called “Total Cost of Ownership” (TCO) is the real thing that matters and should determine a decision on what to buy.

-As pointed out, there are a lot of ‘hidden costs’ that come with buying and operating a new digital textile printer.
+As pointed out, there are a lot of ‘hidden costs’ that determine the total digital textile printing cost.
 Are you thinking about buying a new printer?
 Make sure to base your decision on the Total Cost of Ownership of a machine so later on you don’t get ambushed by unexpected costs.
-Below you’ll find a list of additional costs that are often not clearly communicated during product demo’s or in meetings with sales.
+Below you’ll find a list of additional costs that are often not clearly communicated during product demos or in meetings with sales.

 I notice that when choosing a digital textile printer, people often determine their decision based on the top speed of the printer.
 Printer manufacturers show samples of the highest quality and then a bit later mention the top speed, but they ‘forget’ to point out that the highest speed cannot deliver that shown quality.

 In order to make an accurate comparison between two digital printers, you should compare two samples that are comparable in terms of quality and then determine at which speed level both printers have produced that sample.
-That’s the only way to make a realistic comparison.
+That’s the only way to make a realistic comparison of digital textile printing costs.
 So the true question is: what level of quality does the printer produce at each speed level?

 > Hidden cost: how much dye is really in one kg of ink?

 All print heads require ink to have certain physical properties.
 An important example of these properties is the viscosity of the ink.
-In order to get the right level of viscosity certain chemicals have to be added to the ink.
-If a higher level of viscosity is required, more chemicals have to be added.
+In order to get the right level of viscosity certain chemicals must be added to the ink.
+If a higher level of viscosity is required, more chemicals are required.

-In digital printing, choosing a type of ink with low viscosity levels can save you up to 15 and 20% of ink.
+Looking at digital textile printing costs, choosing a type of ink with low viscosity levels can save you up to 20% of ink.
 For that reason, it is important when selecting a new digital ink to ask yourself the following questions: what viscosity do the printheads in my digital printer require?

-Before starting a print, after some stand still time, almost each printer needs to perform a quick flush to make sure all nozzles are open.
+Before starting a print, after some standstill time, almost every printer needs to perform a quick flush to make sure all nozzles are open.
 This flush happens in the home position of the printheads and the ink used with this flush is going to waste.
-So these are hidden ink costs.
+These are hidden ink costs.
 But also during printing, a scanning machine will regularly automatically clean its nozzles to ensure that all nozzles remain open.
 This is a quick cleaning cycle that takes place when the printing process is in full swing by moving the print heads for a short time to the “home” position.
 This cleaning cycle again causes the printer to use extra ink.
 A fact that is often not mentioned in product demonstrations.

-Also when a printer is idle for a while (for instance during the night), it needs regular flushing of the print heads, otherwise the heads will dry out.
-This again is a waste of ink.
-In order to prevent that from happening, a user can decide to switch of the printer.
-During this switch-off routine, the heads are again flushed (so ink is wasted) and then capped to prevent drying.
+Additionally, when a printer is idle for a while (for instance during the night), it needs regular flushing of the print heads.
+Otherwise, the heads will dry out.
+This is also a waste of ink.
+In order to prevent that from happening, a user can decide to switch off the printer.
+During this switch-off routine, the heads are again flushed (ink is wasted again) and then capped to prevent drying.
 But as soon as the printer is switched on again, the heads again are flushed automatically (or by the operator) to ensure all nozzles are open.
-Again this is ink wastage.
+Again, this is ink wastage.

-To avoid all this ink wastage, SPGPrints Archer Technology is equipped with continuous ink recirculation technology, all the way to the nozzle plate.
-This technology ensures that the ink is being circulated constantly which prevents the ink from drying at the nozzles.
-This means that a printer that has been idle for a while does not need any flush cycle to start printing again, which saves a considerable amount of ink during a month or year.
-So by always keeping the JAVELIN or PIKE printer switched on, you actually save ink.
+To avoid all this ink wastage, SPGPrints Archer+ Technology is equipped with continuous ink recirculation technology, all the way to the nozzle plate.
+This technology ensures that the ink is being circulated constantly, which prevents the ink from drying at the nozzles.
+This means that a printer that has been idle for a while does not need any flush cycle to start printing again, which saves a considerable amount of ink (and therefore digital textile printing costs) during a month or year.
+By always keeping the JAVELIN or PIKE printer switched on, you actually save ink.

 For a digital printer that is not equipped with this continuous ink recirculation technology up to the nozzle plate, the real ink usage is often 20% to 30% higher.
 Many printer manufacturers don’t mention this ink spoilage, hiding behind arguments that ink consumption is mainly determined by the brand and type of ink you use.

 When choosing a new type of digital ink, the obvious thing that customers look at is the color density of the ink.
-However, they often do not realize exactly how big of an effect the runnability of the ink has on the overall printing process and the total cost of ownership.
+However, they often do not realize exactly how big of an effect the runnability of the ink has on the overall printing process and the total digital textile printing cost.

 In the previous chapter, I explained that cleaning cycles mean hidden ink costs as inks are wasted to clean and open up nozzles.
 A high runnability level means that the ink can easily flow through the print heads.
-When you choose a digital ink with a high level of runnability, your printer will require less cleaning cycles.
-Less cleaning cycles means that you can print more meters per hour and waste less ink.
+When you choose a digital ink with a high level of runnability, your printer will require fewer cleaning cycles.
+Less cleaning cycles equals more printed meters per hour and less ink waste.
 This indicates that the type of ink you choose directly influences the productivity of your printing machine.
 For that reason, an important question to ask is: how many cleaning cycles have to be performed with this type of ink?
-And how does that influence the number of metres you can print per hour?
+And how does that influence the number of meters you can print per hour?